HASwitchPlate/openHASP-docs/docs/integrations/examples/example-offlinehandling.md

 <h1>Handle offline state</h1>

 openHASP can detect the state when the plate is disconnected from the network.
-With [Group ID](../../../configuration/gpio/#group) object property combined with [batch processing](../../../commands/#batch-processinng), objects on the screen can act on locally connected devices without using the home automation system - letting you use only these devices when the network is down and the home automation server is not reachable.
+With [Group ID](../../../configuration/gpio/#group) object property combined with [batch processing](../../../commands/#batch-processinng), objects on the screen can act on locally connected devices without using the home automation system - letting you use only these devices when the network is down.

 <h2>Prerequisites</h2>